2000trees Festival returns on Thursday 6th until Saturday 9th July 2022 at Upcote Farm, Withington, Cheltenham, in Gloucestershire.

 Expect than 100 live acts on four stages, plus comedy, DJs, headphone discos, food & drink, children's entertainment and a trader village.

-The line-up announced so far is Jimmy Eat World, Thrice, The Amazon, Dinosaur Pile Up, Knocked Loose, The Get Up Kids, Dream State, Laura Jane Grace, Anti-Flag, Lonely the Brave, Stick To Your Guns, Deez Nuts, No Devotion, and Dragged Under.
+The line-up announced for 2021 included: Jimmy Eat World, Thrice, The Amazon, Dinosaur Pile Up, Knocked Loose, The Get Up Kids, Dream State, Laura Jane Grace, Anti-Flag, Lonely the Brave, Stick To Your Guns, Deez Nuts, No Devotion, and Dragged Under.

 Early bird tickets are on sale, priced as follows:-